 We know that everything can change in a second.
 We’re here for all the moments afterwards.

 At Essex & Herts Air Ambulance we understand that sudden injuries and illnesses effect all involved.
 Whether a patient, family member or friend, you may have questions, concerns or need extra help.
-Our Patient Liaison Managers Adam Carr and Tony Stone will work quickly and sensitively to provide the care you need.
+Our Patient Liaison Team of Adam Carr, Helen Goodwin and Suzie Southey will work quickly and sensitively to provide the care you need.

 Experiencing sudden injuries and illnesses can be distressing.
 For this reason, it’s very common to suffer from memory blanks between the incident occurring and being in hospital.
 We can fill in the gaps and help complete the bigger picture for you.